Powerlearnproject/se-day1-assignment-Alvin-Njiru/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-                        Waterfall Methodology	                            Agile Methodology Approach	              -Sequential, phase-by-phase	                      -Iterative, incremental Flexibility	            -Rigid, hard to change requirements	              -Highly adaptable to changes Customer Involvement	  -Minimal after initial planning	                  -Continuous feedback and involvement Testing	D               -one after development is complete	              -Continuous testing throughout development Delivery	              -Delivered at the end of the project	            -Delivered in small, functional increments Documentation	          -Heavy documentation required	                    -Lightweight documentation, focus on working software
+                        Waterfall Methodology	                            Agile Methodology Approach	               -Sequential, phase-by-phase	                          -Iterative, incremental Flexibility	            -Rigid, hard to change requirements	                    -Highly adaptable to changes Customer Involvement	   -Minimal after initial planning	                       -Continuous feedback and involvement Testing                 -one after development is complete	                    -Continuous testing throughout development Delivery	               -Delivered at the end of the project	                 -Delivered in small, functional increments Documentation	         -Heavy documentation required	                          -Lightweight documentation, focus on working software
 Best for	               -Well-defined projects with stable requirements    	  -Dynamic projects with evolving requirements

 Waterfall is appropriate for:
 Government or regulatory projects – Where strict documentation and compliance are required.